Table of Contents

 Manual Juicers are best for:

-Manual juicers are best for juicing wheatgrass.
-While manual juicers will juice other fruits and vegetables, I would not suggest using one for your daily intake of juice unless you are only juicing wheatgrass daily.
+These juicers are best for juicing wheatgrass.
+While they will juice other fruits and vegetables, I would not suggest using one for your daily intake of juice unless you are only juicing wheatgrass daily.

 What are Enzymes and why do they matter when juicing?